edisonomics/metabolomics_toolbox/README.md

 * [nmrPipe_macros](https://github.com/artedison/Edison_lab_UGA/tree/master/nmrPipe_macros)
 * [Biosorter_Analysis]

-If you have any questions, please add and issue!
+If you have any questions, please add an issue!
 Thank you!